Homosexuality and the Anglican Communion

 In 2002, the Diocese of New Westminster, in the Anglican Church of Canada, permitted the blessing of same-sex unions.
 In 2003, two openly gay men in England and the United States became candidates for bishop.
 In the Church of England, Jeffrey John eventually succumbed to pressure to withdraw his name from consideration to be the Bishop of Reading.
 In the Episcopal Church in the United States, Gene Robinson was elected and consecrated Bishop of New Hampshire, becoming the first openly gay bishop in the Anglican Communion and in apostolic Christianity.
 This was highly controversial and led several hundred bishops to boycott the 2008 Lambeth Conference.
 As an alternative to Lambeth, many of these bishops attended the Global Anglican Futures Conference in Jerusalem.

 As of 2004, other Anglican provinces, including the Anglican Church of Southern Africa and the Scottish Episcopal Church, permitted the ordination of gay clergy and others, such as the Episcopal Church in the USA, permitted blessing of same-sex unions as well.
 The BBC, in 2009, reported that many clergy in the Church of England unofficially bless same-sex marriage.
 In South Africa, the Diocese of Saldanha Bay voted to support blessings for same-sex civil unions.
 The Anglican Church of Australia's highest court ruled that a diocese may authorise the blessing rites of same-sex unions.
 In Australia, two dioceses have done so.
-In 2019, the Southern African Provincial Synod voted to recommend allowing each diocese to choose to offer services of prayer for couples in same-sex civil unions.
+In 2019, the Southern African Provincial Synod voted to commend for study a proposal allowing each diocese to choose to offer services of prayer for couples in same-sex civil unions.

-Many provinces, primarily from the Global South and representing about half of the 80 million active Anglicans worldwide, have responded to these theological disputes by declaring a state of impaired communion with their Western counterparts.
+Many provinces, primarily from the Global South and representing about two-thirds of the 70 million active Anglicans worldwide, have responded to these theological disputes by declaring a state of impaired communion with their Western counterparts.
 Minority groups in Western provinces have stated their opposition to what they consider un-scriptural actions by the churches in England, Canada, Australia, and the United States.
 Since 2000, some conservative Global South provinces have appointed missionary bishops to the United States and Canada to provide pastoral oversight to disaffected Anglicans.
 This process, known as Anglican realignment, is considered by the Episcopal Church USA and the Anglican Church of Canada to be an illegitimate incursion into their territories; however, conservative Anglicans argued that the incursions were necessary because of the failure of these churches to uphold traditional teaching with regard to human sexuality.

 As of 2016, "the more liberal provinces that are open to changing Church doctrine on marriage in order to allow same-sex unions include Brazil, Canada, New Zealand, Scotland, South India, South Africa, the US and Wales".
 In February 2023, the General Synod of Church of England endorsed blessings for same-sex couples.
 As a result, archbishops from 10 conservative provinces of the Anglican Communion declared a state of "impaired communion" with the Church of England and announced that they no longer recognise the Archbishop of Canterbury as "first among equals" among the bishops of the Anglican Communion.